 Also, Modern Sonic in the first demo gained more boost while tricking and Moder was planned to play the first Act as well as Classic, in Green Hill there was a spot where it could use the Light Dash

 Information regarding the title in development:

-Post by The Neo Joy, thanks to Ivo Robotnik and Runaway for the contributions!
+Post by The Neo Joy.
+Thanks to Ivo Robotnik and Runaway for their contributions!

 *Information provided to Runaway by Kevin Eva, who was SEGA of Europe Community Manager until a few months before the game’s release.